misterwolf/jobs_in_queue/README.md

-# My approach to the problems.
+# My approach to problems.

 ### Test specification in ```doc``` directory